ajallenunc/OpEdd/README.md

 2. "${OpEddFolder}/training_ids.txt" is a text file with one 'training_id' per row

 3.
-	i) Under "${DaTaFolder}/priors", create a subfolder to house the prior objects. ii) Under this subfolder, create two directories: 'training' and 'template'. iii) Finally, under the 'template' subfolder, put the 'template.nii.gz' NIfTI file defining the template space in which to build the prior, e.g. FA or b0 template image.
+	a.
+Under "${DaTaFolder}/priors", create a subfolder to house the prior objects.

+	b.
+Under this subfolder, create two directories: 'training' and 'template'.

+	c.
+Finally, under the 'template' subfolder, put the 'template.nii.gz' NIfTI file defining the template space in which to build the prior, e.g. FA or b0 template image.

 ### Running Code